alexanderholden/tinytapeoutalexander/docs/info.md

 ## How it works

 SAP-1 CPU
-It is an accumulator based CPU that is purposely made very simple (hence the name, Simple As Possible) I would've liked to added input but I thought I wouldn't have enough space on my tile for the extra hardware necessary - turns out I did but I didn't have enough time to implement it!
+-It is an accumulator based CPU that is purposely made very simple (hence the name, Simple As Possible) -I would've liked to added input but I thought I wouldn't have enough space on my tile for the extra hardware necessary - turns out I did but I didn't have enough time to implement it!
-Therefore the internal storage is ROM so it does run a program but you cannot change it
+-Therefore the internal storage is ROM so it does run a program but you cannot change it

 ## How to test